Marciustech/Marciustech/README.md

 <h2 align="center" style="font-family: 'Courier New', monospace">About Me</h2>
 <p align="center">
   I'm Marcius, a passionate developer trying to conquer the world by coding and building cool stuff.
-Feel free to explore my GitHub repositories to see what I've been working on and feel free to contribute.
+You cab see what I've been working on and feel free to contribute.
 </p>

 <p align="center" style="font-family: 'Courier New', monospace">